anataliocs/NFT-Standards/README.md

 };
 ```

-Now we can deploy our contract to mumbai test network!
+Now we can deploy our contract to Mumbai test network!

 ```bash
 truffle migrate --network mumbai